ray-project/deltacat/README.md

 #### AWS Glue
 ##### Initializing a Catalog
 We can initialize a DeltaCAT catalog against either a new or existing Iceberg catalog.
-If you initialize DeltaCAT against an existing catalog, you can immediately start reading and writing to any tables it contains.
+If you initialize DeltaCAT against an existing catalog, you can immediately start reading and writing any tables it contains.
 If you create a new catalog, you can immediately start adding new tables to it and managing them.
 ```python
 import deltacat as dc